 payable by check on delivery.The cost for providing notes for individual works within

-discount notes substantially if I do an entire season’s worth of
+notes substantially if I do an entire season’s worth of notes

-typically deliver program notes as a Microsoft Word file, in an
+typically deliver program notes as a Microsoft Word (.docx)

-Program Pages: I will also include a separate “program
+Program Pages: I will also include separate “program

-page” at the end of a set of program notes, listing titles and
+page” information at the end of a set of program notes, listing

-side-by-side idiomatic English translations for choral and vocal
+texts and side-by-side idiomatic English translations for choral

-commissioning ensemble may use the notes as they see fit during
+commissioning ensemble or individual may use the notes as they

-the season of the program (in press releases, on websites, etc.).Notes that appear
+see fit during the season of the program: in press releases, on

 online must appear with the statement “NOTE: These